Enter the Toyota 4x4 Challenger Search to win a brand-new Fortuner

 Do you have what it takes to compete alongside the best athletes in the business?
 Enter the Challenger Search and you could be selected to participate in the Toyota 4x4 Challenge where you could win prizes including a new Toyota Fortuner.

 The Toyota Fortuner 4x4 Challenge is a two-day fitness contest taking place on October 22 and 23 2018 at Conrad Pezula in Knysna.
-A valid driver’s licence and an acceptable level of fitness and evidence of such is required to qualify.
+A valid driver’s licence and a high level of fitness and evidence of such is required to qualify.

 The winner of the Toyota 4x4 Challenge will walk away with all the above plus a brand-new Toyota Fortuner 2.4 GD-6 4x4 AT valued at R522,100.